lobotomizedDev/bain-fork/README.md

     cargo install ruin
     ```

-2. Run the script from your startup file
+2. Run the script:

     ```bash
     ruin
     ```

-3. Restart your session (log out and log back in):
+3. You can also set wallpaper per screen (By default it will set wallpaper to all screens):

+    ```bash
+    ruin -s 0 1
+    ```

 ### Adding Custom Battery Indicator